Raritan (journal)

 Raritan is a literary and intellectual quarterly that publishes poetry, fiction and essays.
 The journal is based at Rutgers University in New Jersey.
 The magazine was founded by Richard Poirier in 1981 and is currently edited by Jackson Lears.
 Lears began to edit it in 2002.
+In a note accompanying the Winter 2025 issue, Lears announced that the journal "will cease publication after the Late Spring 2025 issue, the last under [his] editorship."